Date : June 1st – June 4th, 2007

 CUL-DE-SAC

 “On the journey to the destination, once the body and mind are worn out, the path will become the route without an end.
-Nothing that the body can do unless keeps walking in need of thinking nor feeling.”
+Nothing that the body can do unless it keeps walking, in need of thinking, or feeling.”

 Eric Dalimarta